| | | Return to contents list of

 above; second you and other leaders of the UK Government will be held accountable to the

 ICC in the Hague as we make clear in the attached letter to the Defence Secretary.
+Please acknowledge receipt of this letter.
+Yours faithfully Public Interest Lawyers Return to contents list of

 L.I.S.G.
 Dossier "The Case Against War"